 Step 5: Reassess business processes and educate end users

 Data loss prevention programs aren’t “set it and forget it” security initiatives.
-You’ll need to keep reassessing them to ensure they remain effective, especially when your organization must respond to changing business conditions or sees major changes to its processes.
+You’ll need to keep reassessing them to ensure they remain effective, especially when your organisation must respond to changing business conditions or sees major changes to its processes.
 For example, with the massive shift to remote work during the COVID-19 pandemic, more data left the corporate perimeter and the visibility into that data has been significantly reduced.

 So, consider reevaluating your program practices and processes, including approval processes, regularly.
 Make sure that DLP classification and policy enforcement remains consistent across cloud services and the rest of the enterprise.
 Also, ensure admins are notified of DLP incidents timely so they can investigate them.
-And, as needed, re-prioritize security incidents based on risk factors such as compromised accounts and VAPs.
+And, as needed, re-prioritise security incidents based on risk factors such as compromised accounts and VAPs.

 We also recommend that you notify end users of DLP violations and coach them, so they don’t repeat the same mistakes.
-It can be valuable to enroll negligent users in security awareness training that focuses on data privacy or DLP so they can learn how to protect your organization’s data better.
+It can be valuable to enroll negligent users in security awareness training that focuses on data privacy or DLP so they can learn how to protect your organisation’s data better.